WSU is on a 620-acre campus in the small town setting of Pullman, Washington, not far from Spokane.

 Club sports are not regulated by the NCAA and are a great option for students not interested in trying out for an intercollegiate team.
 Club sports are usually student run but can also be funded by the university.

 Intramural sports are the most casual and informal.
 Intramural sports are often free and require very little time commitment.

-Let's take a look at the athletic options available at Washington State University:
+Let's take a look at the athletic options available at WSU:

 |Bowling||Intercollegiate Club Teams||Intercollegiate Club Teams|